1. What is the SRC?

 · Be part of a team

-The SRC meets four times a year and the SCCs aim to meet monthly.
+The SRC meets monthly for scheduled meetings.
 Aside from these meeting times, you will be expected to meet with fellow students, staff and community as required.
 If you are elected Chair or Secretary the time commitment would be greater.

 There is a small honorarium for your participation as a student representative.
 If you have any questions about this, you can contact the Manager of Student Representation & Participation in the Contacts page.